oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     ```

 6. This code will create a table named *MY\_BOOKS* in the VECTOR schema.
-We will use table to load the original PDF file as a BLOB.
+We will use this table to load the original PDF file as a BLOB.
 Select the code snippet and click **Run**.

     ```
     %%sql